jordipereiragude/salbp2instances/README.md

-# Instances for ``A branch, bound and remember algorithm for maximizing the production rate in the simple assembly line balancing problem'' (under review)
+# Instances for ``A branch, bound and remember algorithm for maximizing the production rate in the simple assembly line balancing problem'' (doi: 10.1016/j.cor.2024.106597)

 This repository contains the base instances used in the paper and codes to derive new instaces.